alex-gutev/live_cells_cpp/doc/3-two-way-data-flow.md

 });
 ```

-When the value of `a` is set, its value is printed to standard output:
+When the value of `a` is set, its value is printed to standard output.

 ```cpp
 a = 1;